YeshaiahBright/Website-Development-Competition/README.md

-I was required to develop a single web page about F1 race car.
+I was required to develop a single web page about F1 race car. (school project)